-Your locomotive is equipped with four neoprene rubber traction tires on the rear set of flanged drivers.
+Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers.
 While these tires are extremely durable, they may occasionally need to be replaced.

-Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
-These bolts can be loosened with a 5mm nutdriver.

-Clean the groove using a cotton swab and denatured alcohol.

-Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.

-Clean the groove using a cotton swab and denatured alcohol.
+- Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
+These bolts can be loosened with a 5mm nutdriver. - Clean the groove using a cotton swab and denatured alcohol. - Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
+Clean the groove using a cotton swab and denatured alcohol. - 5.
 Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel.

-If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
-Otherwise your engine will wobble while operating.

-Make sure the tire is fully seated inside the groove.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
+Otherwise your engine will wobble while operating. - Make sure the tire is fully seated inside the groove.
 Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly.

+Headlight Replacement

+The PS 3.0 headlights and other associated lights are small LEDs that require a lot less power and generate a lot less heat than incandescent bulbs, resulting in extremely long life compared to the incandescent bulbs.
+The LEDs are not user serviceable.